danielryangreen/team-generator/README.md

 # team-generator
-Command-line application that generates a webpage based on user input
+Command-line application that generates a team webpage based on user input